inspec/inspec-aws/docs/resources/aws_ec2_transit_gateway_route_table_association.md

 ## Matchers

 This InSpec audit resource has the following special matchers.
-For a full list of available matchers, please visit our [Universal Matchers page](https://www.inspec.io/docs/reference/matchers/).
+For the complete list of available matchers, visit [Universal Matchers page](https://www.inspec.io/docs/reference/matchers/).

 The controls will pass if the `describe` method returns at least one result.

 ### exist

-Use `should` to test that the entity exists.
+Use `should` to test whether the entity exists.

     describe aws_ec2_transit_gateway_route_table_association(transit_gateway_route_table_id: 'TRANSIT_GATEWAY_ROUTE_TABLE_ID') do
       it { should exist }